spotinst/help/src/docs/managed-instance-a/features/managed-instance-actions.md

 ## Delete

-Delete the Stateful Node entity with its resources and terminate the EC2 instance.
+Delete the Stateful Node entity with its resources and terminate the EC2 node.
 A dialogue appears which allows the user to choose which resources will be deleted.
 The last snapshot (and in cases of re-attach – the volumes) will be kept for 96 hours (configurable).
 When deleting a machine, its data will be lost.